jsv0ice/discord-news-bot/README.md

   - applications.commands
 - Set up Message Content Intent (Bot)

-## Set Up Youtube - TODO
-- Go to the google developer's console and download your client secret json.
-- Rename it to client_secret.json
-- Store it in your data folder (the same place that your database will be stored)
-- It is recommended that you run this locally first in a development environment to generate your oauth_token.json and then transfer both the client_secret.json and oauth_token.json to your production server.
-This removes the need to click the oauth link in an environment you may not have physical access to.

 ## Setup Server
 - Create a channel category called 'subscriptions'
 - Create at least one channel to serve as your source